captainrandom/tt_bot/README.md

 ## TODOS

+This is the new bot api url docs: https://www.npmjs.com/package/ttapi

 - need to have a better deployment setup!
 - fix tests
 - cleanup some of the high level bot apis
+- work with the new bot
+- add 500 ms reply wait time when speaking
+- Fix todos on new bot

+New Features:
+- For the new bot need to create a help message somehow
+- add jokes
+- add a chatbot option
+- recommend songs (privately; maybe)
+- backfill song list